 a.
 How many cases will the examination include?

-Each examinee will have exposure to multiple sets of examiners during the examination process.
-Different scenario cases and questions will be presented by each examiner pair, and these cases will change for different examination windows offered.
+Each examinee will have exposure to six exam rooms during the examination process.
+Different scenario cases and questions will be presented in each room, and these cases will change for different examination windows offered.
 The number of cases an examinee is being tested on will vary as some examiners may present a scenario case with a full set of records and associated questions, and other examiners may include multiple scenario cases with partial records and associated questions.
 Some examiners may present single unrelated records that require individual analysis.

 b.
-Will examinees be tested on Discrepancy Index (DI), cast radiograph evaluation (CRE), and cephalometric superimposition technique and interpretation?
+Will examinees be tested on cast radiograph evaluation (CRE), and cephalometric superimposition technique and interpretation?

 Yes, assessment and case evaluation will remain a critical component of the new examination.
 The tools previously developed by the ABO for case evaluation will still be utilized within the new examination.